pachi-belero/slide-html/README.md

 `<script>` tag, if the JavaScript code is embedded in the HTML file>) to restore the original (trikita's) advance-on-click behaviour.
-- Change the value of HISTORY to 0 at the same place to avoid pushing browser history elements for each page change.
+- Change the value of HISTORY to 0 at the same place to avoid pushing browser history elements for each page change (use the Esc key to force a history change when desired).
 Side-effect: when refreshing the page, the current slide could change.

 ## License